mdn/content/files/en-us/web/api/gamepad_api/using_the_gamepad_api/index.md

 ---
 {{DefaultAPISidebar("Gamepad API")}}

-HTML5 introduced many of the necessary components for rich, interactive game development.
-Technologies like `<canvas>`, WebGL, `<audio>`, and `<video>`, along with JavaScript implementations, have matured to the point where they can now support many tasks previously requiring native code.
+HTML provies the necessary components for rich, interactive game development.
+Technologies like `<canvas>`, WebGL, `<audio>`, and `<video>`, along with JavaScript implementations support tasks that provide similar, if not the same, features as native code.
 The Gamepad API is a way for developers and designers to access and use gamepads and other game controllers.

 The [Gamepad API](/en-US/docs/Web/API/Gamepad_API) introduces new events on the {{ domxref("Window") }} object for reading gamepad and controller (hereby referred to as *gamepad*) state.
 In addition to these events, the API also adds a {{ domxref("Gamepad") }} object, which you can use to query the state of a connected gamepad, and a {{ domxref("navigator.getGamepads()") }} method which you can use to get a list of gamepads known to the page.